Hamirza Qeytuqo: Seven Months' War

 The most important battle he took part in was the Seven Months' War.
 Russia started building the fortified Azov-Mozdok Line in 1777, which took over Kabardia’s most important pastures and plateaus in north.
 Almost the entire population was economically affected by the line.
 Despite the strong demands of the Kabardian princes, the line was not removed.
 Bematiqo and Hamirza became the main organizers of the war and took part in the national council held on March 29, 1779.
 While some of their most important lands had also fallen into Russian hands.
 During the council, Hamirza was chosen as the commander of one of the three main armies.
 His cousin Yelbezduqo was also chosen to be responsible for intelligence affairs.

 On June 5, 1779, Hamirza divided his army of approximately 6,000 into three and simultaneously attacked the reinforcement units trying to join General Yakobi, Yakobi's camp, and the Pavlovsk Fortress, then retreated.
 After a failed attack on Pavlovsk, on June 8, they began to lay siege to Marinskaya fortress.
 During the siege, with the arrival of allied forces, they increased the pressure on the fortress.

 Death

 On June 10, Yakobi left Pavlovsk with his army to lift the siege of Marinskaya by Hamirza and formed a battle formation towards Marinskaya.
-This event is called as the Battle of Night Assault by the Circassians, Hamirza died in the battle with his son İsmel and grandson Ajzheriy.
+This event is called as the Battle of Night Assault by the Circassians, Hamirza died in the battle with his son Ismel and grandson Ajdjeriy.
 Yakobi managed to lift the siege.